Kisakot8/ASB/README.md

 **QUOTES**
 - Adding quotes sent in quote-book to a txt file automatically _if bot is online_
-	- Manually adds all quotes in quote-book with `.addallquotes`
+	- Manually adds all quotes in quote-book with `.addallquotes` or specified amount with `.addquotes <number>`
 - Send random quote with `.quote`

 **POLLS**